SoMuchForSubtlety/f1viewer/README.md

 shows debug information

 ### CONFIG
 The config is is optional.
 It is used to set a preferred audio language and custom commands.
+It can also be used to stop checking for updates.
 It should look like this.

     {
         "preferred_language": "en",
+        "check_updates": true,
         "custom_playback_options": [
             {
                 "title": "Play with MPV custom",